Herdubreid/simple-ab/docs/interactive-search.md

 The search function waits until at least 3 characters have been entered in the search box and then appends it with `*` and makes the form request.
 The result is displayed using the same logic as before.
 ![Search for Paul](search-for-paul.png)
+The final piece is to get this onto a mobile device.